wedaa/LongTail-Log-Analysis/README.md

 88) DONE: To be "really" added once the tour is done.
 Add a cookie so that brand new visitors have the option of going to the "Most Important 5 Pages" webpage (Tour)

+89) FIXED Need to fix the bug in sshPsycho friends and associates that overwrites existing IP addresses in the lists.